 - Archival materials can be viewed only when Archives staff are present.

-- Keep all archival materials in the order in which they are found.
+- Please keep all archival materials in the original order in which they are found.
 To assist with this, we ask that researchers look at one folder at a time.

 Please cite print archival materials using the following format: Identification of Specific Item; Date (if known); Collection number - Collection name, inclusive dates; Box and Folder; Barnard Archives and Special Collections, Barnard Library, Barnard College.